mbtolou/api-test/notes.md

 ### Go frameworks

-Go comes with a net/http package that can handle requests.
+Go comes with the [net/http package](https://golang.org/pkg/net/http/) that can handle requests.
 For better performance, we can use the [fasthttp](https://github.com/valyala/fasthttp) package (designed to be 10 times faster than net/http).

 Since Go already handles requests, we're looking for a framework that provides a routing system.
 A list of Web frameworks for Go ordered by popularity on GitHub can be found [here](https://github.com/mingrammer/go-web-framework-stars).
 A lit of Go routers can be found [here](https://github.com/avelino/awesome-go#routers).